iamwillow/willow-shelley/README.md

 ## Usage

-The purpose of this repo is to document changes to my resume website, while also allowing employers easy access to view the code.
+The purpose of this repo is to document changes to the website, while also allowing employers easy access to view the code source.

 ## Contributing